 What are scars?

 More and more clients decide to have a Fraxel treatment session before they get a scalp micropigmentation procedure – this is to better camouflage the remaining scar.
+This is especially useful with older scars caused by outdated techniques.
 However, clients should bear in mind that Fraxel was not initially aimed to get rid of hair transplant scars, and results are not guaranteed.

 How does Fraxel work?

 Scar treatments of various kind require firstly removal of the damaged skin tissue and then its replacement with new tissue as a result of collagen production.
 The traditional approaches to scar cover-ups might not always end up in a good result, they might also destroy healthy tissue and make the affected surface larger.
 Moreover, a conventional treatment requires more recovery time.

 Fraxel removes the surface layer of the damaged skin and then goes deeper to stimulate production of collagen.
 This way, Fraxel gives back elasticity to skin and it keeps health tissue intact, so that downtime and discomfort are kept at a minimum.

 The United States Food and Drug Administration has given the approval on the Fraxel treatment that aims to improve the appearance of scars.
 According to Dr. Vic A. Narurkar, Fraxel is able to provide far better results than any other method designed to treat scars of any kind.